Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Methods

 To convert an instance in CNF representation into XNF form, we employed the cnf2xnf tool, which is a utility present in the xnfSAT solver~\cite{conf/sat/2021/NawrockiLFHB21}.
 The cnf2xnf tool is designed to transform CNF instances by identifying and extracting XOR clauses from given CNF clauses.
 The resulting hybrid representation retains the structure of the original CNF instance while introducing XOR clauses, making the clauses more compact.
 The processing time to convert a CNF instance to an XNF instance ranges from approximately $3\cdot 10^{-3}$ to $3\cdot 10^{-2}$ seconds, with an average time of around $4\cdot 10^{-3}$ seconds.
 For converting a CNF instance to XNF form, the processing time ranges from $2\cdot 10^{-3}$ to $4\cdot 10^{-3}$ seconds, with an average time of around $3\cdot 10^{-3}$ seconds.

 \Cref{table:densityPreproc} presents the average of clause densities of each instance class, where the density is calculated by summing the number of literals in each clause and dividing by the total number of variables.
-In \Cref{fig:InstanceSizeChart}, we summarize the ranges of variable and clause counts for the benchmarking instances before and after the conversions.
+We present further observations regarding the literals per clause densities $d_\text{CNF}$ and $d_\text{XOR}$ of the XNF and XNF-PP formulation classes in Supplementary Note \hyperref[sec:SI_note1]{1}.